 Considering a home purchase?
-Ideally, you'll want to put 20% down towards a new home because at that level you can avoid paying private mortgage insurance, which protects the lender's interest if you can't make your payments and default.
+Ideally, you'll want to put 20% down toward a new home because at that level you can avoid paying private mortgage insurance, which protects the lender's interest if you can't make your payments and default.
 Mortgages backed by Fannie Mae and Freddie Mac generally require a minimum down payment of 5% to 10% for a conforming mortgage (of $417,000 or less) and 10% to 15% for a super-conforming mortgage (up to $625,500 in high-cost areas).
 But you may have some additional options:

 Investigate state and local programs for low- and moderate-income families and for first-time buyers.
 You may be able to get a lower-rate mortgage with a small down-payment requirement.
 Check what's available through any lender or real estate agent, or through your state or local housing agency.
 To find state housing finance agencies in your region, consult the directory at the National Council of State Housing Agencies.

 Low-income families looking to buy in rural areas may qualify for the USDA's Rural Housing Service (RHS) no-money-down program.
-For more information visit the RHS Web site.
+For more information, visit the RHS Web site.

 Look for a property whose seller is willing to act as the lender.
 You don't have to meet institutional credit standards and may be able to work out a better deal.
 Just make sure that you run the agreement by a real estate lawyer to ensure your rights are protected.

 Consider an equity-sharing purchase with a family member who is willing to make the down payment, or arrange a gift from family or friends.
-Again, the agreement should be in writing, and lenders will require assurance that a gift isn't really a loan in disguise.
+Again, the agreement should be in writing, and lenders will require written assurance that a gift isn't really a loan in disguise.

 Consider a penalty-free IRA withdrawal for a first home.
 You can withdraw up to $10,000 from your IRA without paying a penalty, regardless of your age, to help pay for a first home for yourself or a family member (such as a spouse, child, grandchild, parent or grandparent).
 If you're married, you and your husband or wife can each take $10,000 from your IRAs penalty free for a first-time home purchase.
 However, the money will be fully taxed in your top bracket (except to the extent that the withdrawal represents nondeductible contributions -- money on which you paid federal income taxes on before stashing it in the IRA).

 Roth IRAs offer an even better deal for first-time home buyers: You can withdraw 100% of your contributions tax- and penalty-free at any time (for first-time home purchase or anything else).
 On top of that, you can take up to $10,000 of earnings penalty free for a first-time home purchase.
 And, if your Roth has been opened for at least five years, those earnings are tax-free, too.